catseye/Velo/README.markdown

 Now, about those Methods
 ------------------------

 Typically, a class will define some methods.
+(For now, let's think of them as class methods.)

     | Jonkers = {
     |   announce = {
     |     IO.print {This is }.concat {Maeve}
     |   }.method
     | }.create new
-    | j = Jonkers.new
-    | j.announce
+    | Jonkers.announce
     = This is Maeve

 Which means a script can have methods.